Fu188/process_memory_tracker/Final_Report.md

 #### 1) Overall Implementation ideas:

-MemStat implementation overall idea:
+`MemStat` implementation overall idea:

 All the process and its status is stored as file in dir: `/proc` , what we have to do is to iterate over this directory to get all process with each of its PID and then use the pid to access `"/proc/" + pid + "/status"` to get the status file of each process, and then find the information that has the key that we are looking for and record it and visualize it in the command line.
 Same for the memory info (stored in `"/proc/meminfo"`)

-LeakDetector implementation overall idea:
+`LeakDetector` implementation overall idea:

 We rewrite wrapper function for all memory related function (`malloc()`, `calloc()` , `realloc()`, `strdup()` , `free()`) and file related function (`open()` , `close()`) , For each allocation/open function rewrite, we record the  allocation/open action's related information and format it and write it in an output file, we also maintain a leak linked-list and insert it into the linked-list .
-For each memory/file resource release function rewrite, we also record the release action with its related information and format it and write it in an output file, we also delete it from the leak linked-list.
-After the test finished, the memory/file that allocated/opened but not freed/closed will still remain in the leak linked-list, so we can detect the leakage and output it as a mem_report.
+For each memory/file resource release function rewrite, we also record the release action with its related information and format it and then write it in an output file, we also delete it from the leak linked-list.
+After the test finished, the memory/file that allocated/opened but not freed/closed will still remain in the leak linked-list, so we can detect the leakage and output it as a memory report.